Abbey Bible

 The Abbey Bible is a complex illuminated manuscript, created in Bologna, Italy in the mid-thirteenth century.
 It is an example of a Gothic-style Bible, with significant Byzantine influence.
 This manuscript is especially known for its distinctive marginal imagery.
-The Abbey Bible now resides at the J. Paul Getty Museum in Los Angeles, CA.
+The Abbey Bible is now in the J. Paul Getty Museum in Malibu, California.

 History

 Origin

 Also known as MS.107, or 2011.23, the Abbey Bible is a single-volume Bible, with intricate imagery and marginal commentaries.
-Its purpose is considered to be educational, and for those in pursuit of higher learning.
-The Bible was the principal textbook for students during the mid-thirteenth and fourteenth centuries.
+Although the Bible was the principal textbook for students during the mid-thirteenth and fourteenth centuries, this is a "luxury" manuscript for the altar, rather than study.
 All evidence suggests that it was created for a Dominican monastery at the cathedral at Ascoli Piceno, in Italy.
-During this time, Bologna, Italy was a main hub for the creation of Gothic illuminated Bibles.
-The Abbey Bible is one of the most prestigious examples of an illuminated manuscript produced in Northern Italy, and highlights the undeniable Byzantine style influences.
+During this time, Bologna was an important center for the creation of Gothic illuminated Bibles.
+The Abbey Bible is one of the most prestigious examples of an illuminated manuscript produced in Northern Italy, and highlights the Byzantine style influences.